remlapmot/mr2019-tom-palmer-poster/README.md

             wanted the text of that header to be at level 1 I had to introduce the column break with a header level that I didn’t use anywhere else on the poster.
-I used a level 4 header, so in my edited template included the following code.
+I used a level 4 header, so in my edited template I included the following code.
         <!-- end list -->
         ``` html
         .section h4 {